devtcu/personal-webpage/README.md

-This is my peronal webpage, where you can view my work
+This is my personal webpage, a place where you can view my work – though it will forever be a work in progress!